Helpful resources for parents during their student's transition year.

-CTX Counseling Services provides free confidential service for enrolled students, including brief individual, walk-in consultations; and psycho-educational outreach programming.
+CTX Counseling Services provides free confidential services for enrolled students, including brief individual therapy, walk-in consultations; and psycho-educational outreach programming.

-Confidentiality is essential to the process of counseling.
-Counseling staff are required to adhere to the ethical standards of their profession and to state and federal laws relating to confidentiality.
+Confidentiality is essential to the process of counseling for your student.
+Counselors are required to adhere to the ethical standards of their profession.
+They are required to adhere to state and federal laws relating to confidentiality.
 These standards prevent us from speaking with concerned parents about their students contact with Counseling Services unless we have the student’s written consent.
-Unless your student gives us written consent we cannot acknowledge whether your student has been seen or is making progress in counseling.
-The only exceptions occur when a student is clearly and imminently suicidal or homicidal, when we learn of ongoing child abuse, or when we are ordered to release confidential information by a court of law.

 Please feel free to select the links below to familiarize yourself with the helpful services and activities that you and your students will be involved with or will utilize.